kartik21021/POWER_BI_INSIGHT/README.md

 # POWER_BI_INSIGHT
-# 📊 My First Power BI Dashboard – Data Jobs Insight
+# 📊  Power BI Dashboard – Data Jobs Insight

 Hey there! 👋
 This is the **first dashboard** I created using **Power BI**.
 I had never used it before — just explored, learned, and built this from scratch.